 This builds that nice cruising speed required in longer-distance races, like half marathon, marathon or even half-Ironman triathlon.

-Heart rate training zones – sample Zone 3 training sessions
+Sample Zone 3 training sessions

-The key with Zone 3 training is to use interval method, instead of just maintaining it throughout the session.
+Zone 3 training is actually pretty effective if used right.
+It’s sometimes called ‘advanced aerobic zone’ and the key to it is to use interval method.
+Instead of just maintaining it throughout the session.
 This approach will limit the build up of lactic acid in the body, clear the excess and will allow to tolerate more intervals.

-• 3×10-30 minutes throughout a long easy session in Zones 1 or 2
+• 3×10-30 minutes at Zone 3 heart rate throughout an otherwise long easy session in Z1/Z2

 running a 3:03 marathon in Riga

-Zone 4 training – anaerobic capacity
+Zone 4 heart rate – anaerobic capacity

 Target heart rate: 80% – 90% of Heart Rate Reserve (HRR)